FusionAuth/fusionauth-example-python-flask/README.md

   * Set the redirect url to `http://localhost:5000/oauth-callback`
   * Note the client id and client secret
   * Register a user for this application
-* Create an API key in FusionAuth
+* Create an API key in FusionAuth.
+(Optional, only if you want to use the client for API operations.)
 * Update `app/views.py` with the values gathered above (look for the `#UPDATE ME` section)

 ## Running